opdavies/oliverdavies.uk/source/_posts/2016-02-15-announcing-the-drupal-vm-generator.md

 ---
 title: Announcing the Drupal VM Generator
+excerpt: For the past few weeks, I’ve been working on a personal side project based on Drupal VM - the Drupal VM Generator.
 tags:
     - drupal
     - drupal-planet
     - drupal-vm
     - drupal-vm-generator
     - symfony
-use: [posts]
 ---
-{% block excerpt %}
-For the past few weeks I’ve been working on a personal side project, based on Drupal VM.
+For the past few weeks, I’ve been working on a personal side project based on Drupal VM.
 It’s called the [Drupal VM Generator][1], and over the weekend I’ve added the final features and fixed the remaining issues, and tagged the 1.0.0 release.
-{% endblock %}

-{% block content %}
 ![](/images/blog/drupalvm-generate-repo.png)

 ## What is Drupal VM?